Youth Advisory Board

 linda-charmaraman-ph-d

 Dr. Linda Charmaraman is Director of the Youth, Media & Wellbeing Research Lab and seeks to amplify youth voices in the co-creation of our summer digital wellbeing workshops.
 One of her goals is to use the power of data to inform inclusive programming for those underrepresented in the design of social technologies.
-She is a Thai American, first-generation scholar with a daughter who is in 4th grade (and who does not have a phone yet).
+She is a Thai American, first-generation scholar with a daughter who is entering middle school.

 catherine-delcourt-m-s-ph-d